Wealth Preservation

 Wealth preservation is an investment strategy focused on preventing capital loss rather than maximizing returns, prioritizing the safety of principal and purchasing power over high-risk growth.

 Wealth preservation is a conservative investment philosophy where the primary goal is to ensure that the value of an asset base does not decline.
 Unlike wealth accumulation, which seeks to grow capital aggressively through riskier assets like stocks or venture capital, wealth preservation seeks to maintain the purchasing power of existing assets.
 It assumes that the "winning phase" of making money is over, and the "keeping phase" has begun.
+This shift in focus is a critical transition point for any long-term financial plan, moving from the accumulation of new capital to the strategic protection of existing resources.
 This strategy is paramount for individuals who have already accumulated significant wealth—such as retirees, business owners who have sold their companies, or lottery winners—and now need that capital to last for the rest of their lives or for future generations.
 The core tenet is risk management.
 A 50% loss requires a 100% gain just to get back to even, a mathematical feat that becomes harder as the time horizon shortens.
 Therefore, avoiding large losses is mathematically more important than chasing large gains.
 The objective is to achieve a positive real return (after inflation and taxes) with minimal volatility.
+It is about building a "financial fortress" that can withstand the unpredictable storms of the global economy, ensuring that the wealth you've worked so hard to build is still there when you—and your heirs—need it most.

 Key Takeaways